UBlock Origin: uMatrix

-Following the end of HTTP Switchboards development, uMatrix was introduced on October 24, 2014.

-This extension, designed for advanced users, acted as a request firewall, allowing users to control browser requests across two main dimensions: the domains and subdomains to which requests were sent, and the types of requests (such as cookies, images, XMLHttpRequest, frames, and scripts). uMatrix retained much of the user interface from HTTP Switchboard, but significantly expanded its functionality, offering a more granular level of control over web requests.
+In anticipation of the end of HTTP Switchboard's development, uMatrix was introduced on October 24, 2014.
+This extension was designed for advanced users and acted as a request firewall, allowing users to control browser requests across two main dimensions: the domains and subdomains to which requests were sent, and the types of requests (such as cookies, images, XMLHttpRequest, frames, and scripts). uMatrix retained much of the user interface from HTTP Switchboard, but significantly expanded its functionality, offering a more granular level of control over web requests.

-The evolution of these extensions laid the foundation for uBlock, combining elements from both HTTP Switchboard and uMatrix while streamlining the user experience for broader accessibility.

-Development of uMatrix continued for several years alongside development of uBlock Origin, with uMatrix being posed as a blocking option that was "definitely for advanced users".

-In a public discussion on 2 August 2020, lead developer Raymond Hill stated that he lacked time to work on uMatrix because it was "a project large enough that [he] would be able to work on it only if [he] wasn't working on uBO."
+In a public discussion on August 2, 2020, lead developer Raymond Hill stated that he lacked time to work on uMatrix because it was "a project large enough that [he] would be able to work on it only if [he] wasn't working on uBO."
 In response to a further comment, Hill stated he would never pass development to anyone after past experience, giving concerns such as monetisation and feature bloat, and he would instead "at most" archive it, offering others the chance to fork the project.

 Development of uMatrix ended on July 21, 2021, without announcement, with the project's GitHub repository being converted to a public archive.